SCLBD/BackdoorBench/README.md

 <a href="#top">[Back to top]</a>

 You should specify both the attack method script and the YAML config file to use different attack methods.
+The detailed descriptions for each attack may be put into the `add_args` function in each script.

-If you want to change the setting, either change the parameter saved in the YAML config file directly or specify it after `--yaml_path`
+[//]: # (If you want to change the setting, either change the parameter saved in the YAML config file directly or specify it after `--yaml_path`)

 [//]: # "like `python basicAttack.py --yaml_path ../config/basicAttack/default_badnet.yaml --pratio 0.001`"

-The detailed descriptions for each attack may be put into the `add_args` function in each script.

 Examples: (assume in `./attack` folder)

  - BadNets